secure-coding-guide/en/5_how_to_use_security_functions.md

 ### Advanced Topics<!-- 2f9aa719 -->

+#### Preconditions for the use of fingerprint authentication features by Android apps

 The following two conditions must be satisfied in order for an app to use fingerprint authentication.